225th Infantry Regiment "Arezzo": World War II

-At the outbreak of World War II the regiment consisted of a command, a command company, three fusiliers battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
+At the outbreak of World War II the regiment consisted of a command, a command company, three fusilier battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
 35 mortars.
 From 30 October 1940 the Arezzo division's units were sent to the South of Albania to reinforce Italian units fighting the Greco-Italian War.
 From 20 November the entire division was engaged in combat against Greek forces in the Shkumbin valley.

 The Arezzo division remained at the front for the duration of the war and when the Greeks retreated after the German invasion of Greece commenced the division advanced to Sarantaporos in Greece.
-For its conduct during the war the 225th Infantry Regiment "Arezzo" was awarded a Silver Medal of Military Valour.
+For its conduct during the war the 225th Infantry Regiment "Arezzo" was awarded a Silver Medal of Military Valor.

 After the war the Arezzo division moved to Korçë in Albania, where it performed anti-partisan duties until September 1943.
 After the announcement of the Armistice of Cassibile on 8 September 1943 the division was disbanded by German forces on 12 September 1943.
 However a large number of the division's troops escaped and joined partisans operating in the area.